-BUS2104 Economics of Environment (3)
+BUS2104 Environmental Economics (3)

 This introductory course in environmental economics emphasizes the use of basic tools of economics to study and analyze the sources of environmental problems and the implications of environmental policies.
 Topics include implications of the resource pricing process, sustainable development, and contemporary issues.